cheeeeeeeeeen/RoR2-ChensHelpers/README.md

 ## Description

 A Risk of Rain 2 mod library of helpers that may aid other mod creators.

-This is mainly made for my own mods.
+It contains easy helpers for debugging and improve quality of life coding for modding Risk of Rain 2.

 The library is **fully documented**.